Rone

-Rone is the pseudonym of Tyrone Wright (born 1980), an internationally renowned street artist based in Melbourne, Australia.
+Tyrone Wright (born 1980), better known by his pseudonym Rone, is an Australian street artist based in Melbourne.

 History

-Rone grew up in the city of Geelong, Victoria, before moving to Melbourne in 2001.
+Rone grew up in a rural location outside Geelong, Victoria, before moving to Melbourne in 2001.
 In 2002, he started decorating skateboards and skate parks before beginning to put paste-ups and stencils on walls around Melbourne.
-He is known for his iconic "Jane Doe" images.
-In the earlier years of his career, Rone used to use wheat pasting to do quick paste-ups in busy locations, but nowadays Rone's work on the streets are mostly created using traditional painting materials such as rollers and paintbrushes.
+He creates "Jane Doe" images.
+In the earlier years of his career, Rone used to use wheat pasting to do quick paste-ups in busy locations, but later work on the streets are mostly created using traditional painting materials such as rollers and paintbrushes.
 Some of the locations he has painted include New York, San Francisco, Los Angeles, Miami, Paris, Berlin, London, Tokyo, Hong Kong, Santo Domingo, Mexico, Havana, Christchurch, and Port Vila.